NAIST-SE/BRIDGES2019/index.md

 - Raula Gaikovina Kula (Nara Institute of Science and Technology)
 - Christoph Truede (Adelaide University)
 - Hideaki Hata (Nara Institute of Science and Technology)
-- Kenichi Matsumoto (Nara Institute of Science and Technology)

 Due to limited space availability, attendance at the workshop is by invitation only.